kccho2254/note-taker/README.md

 This is an app that allows the user to write and save notes, powered by Node and Express server.
 Saved notes will list to the left-hand side and will be stored in a JSON API with their own uuidv4 generated authentication ID (which for demonstrative purposes are accesible through the URL route /api/notes).

+To be able to save your own notes, you must clone this repo and run it from http://localhost:3000.
 ## Installation

 Dependencies needed for installation: